oddbird/oddsite/content/2017/1/5/git-rebase.rst

-1. Maintain sole ownership of branches: only one person writes to a given branch, and if you need to collaborate, pull requests into the other person's branch are the way.
+1. Maintain sole ownership of branches: only one person writes to a given branch, and if you need to collaborate, pull requests into the other person's branch are the way to go.

 2. Maintain a strong distinction between read-only upstream branches, and writable feature branches.